addr2data/aws-certification-prep/README.rst

 Certifications
 --------------
 My intention is to pursue the following certifications.
-I choose the **Solution Architect** certifications, because I felt they would provide, from a career perspective, the most bang for my buck, .
+I chose the two levels **Solution Architect** certification, because I felt that provides, from a career perspective, the most bang for my buck, .
 I added the **Advanced Networking** certification, because I have a strong interest in networking.
 It is possible these choices will change over time, but for now, this is the plan.

 -  AWS Certified Solutions Architect – Associate
 -  AWS Certified Advanced Networking – Specialty